ForgeRock/tntp-pingone-verify/README.md

 <tr>
     <td>
-        PingOne Verify UserID attribute in DS
+        PingOne Verify UserID
     </td>
     <td>
-        Attribute name in DS for PingOne pseudoanonymized userId
+        Name of the local attribute to store the PingOne UserID
     </td>
 </tr>
 <tr>